 Plus, CBD oils can be added to beverages like tea or smoothie or added into your dishes while cooking.
 For all you beginners out there, a CBD oil is a solid place to start.

 Finding a CBD product you really like is important, especially if you plan to use it daily.
 If you have tried CBD oil in the past and did not like the taste or how it made you feel, don't be afraid to try a different variety.
 If flavored CBD oil is your jam, there are so many options for tastes available.
 Each person will have their own preferences.
+At Penguin CBD, we have all sorts of great flavor options like mint, strawberry, citrus, and even cookies & cream.

 If CBD edibles are more your thing, remember that each product is made a bit differently, so texture and taste can vary greatly.